Skip to main content

 Three common issues detected through TLS-RPT:

-• Expired certificates -- Your MX server presents an invalid or expired TLS certificate, blocking encrypted connections.
+• Expired certificates: Your MX server presents an expired TLS certificate.
 Encrypted sessions fail.
 Senders retry in plaintext or drop the message entirely.

-• Misconfigured MTA-STS -- Your MTA-STS policy doesn't match your actual MX servers.
-Strict senders reject the connection outright.
-Those emails never reach your inbox.
+• Misconfigured MTA-STS: Your MTA-STS policy references MX servers that no longer exist.
+Strict senders reject the connection.
+Those emails never arrive.

 How to set up TLS-RPT monitoring in 3 steps